Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Use Case: Binary Questionnaire

-So far we figured that tangles reveal basically the same information as the authors hand-crafted into the data, but in a completely unsupervised manner.
-We can now try to further improve these results.
-Which questions are the most important and are there questions we do not need to consider at all?
-To demonstrate how tangles distinguish between different clusters we run a second experiment.
-Based on the discovered tangle $\tau$ we assign a score $s_{\tau}$ to each of the participants: For every participant $u \in V$ we compute the Hamming distance of her answers $q_i$ to the stereotype answers $\tau_{i}$ given by tangle $\tau$: $s_{\tau}(u) = \sum_{i=1}^m\mathds{1}\{q_i \neq \tau_{i}\}.$ This dissimilarity measures how much a participant's answers deviate from the typical non-narcissistic person. $s_\tau$ takes values between $0$ and $39$, and the higher the score, the more narcissistic we believe a person to be.
+We can now try to improve these results.
+Which questions are most important, and are there questions that we do not need to consider?
+We run a second experiment to demonstrate how tangles distinguish between different clusters.
+Based on the discovered tangle $\tau$, we assign a score $s_{\tau}$ to each of the participants: For every participant $u \in V$, we compute the Hamming distance of her answers $q_i$ to the stereotype answers $\tau_{i}$ given by tangle $\tau$: $s_{\tau}(u) = \sum_{i=1}^m\mathds{1}\{q_i \neq \tau_{i}\}.$ This score measures how much a participant's answers deviate from the typical non-narcissistic person. $s_\tau$ takes values between $0$ and $39$, and the higher the score, the more narcissistic we believe a person to be.
 As expected by the fact that the tangle orientation essentially coincides with the hand-crafted orientation, the correlation coefficient between $s_{npi}$ and $s_\tau$ is very high, 0.996.
-We use our new score $s_{\tau}$ to sample a subset of participants that is balanced in terms of the score $s_\tau$: we randomly sample 18 participants that have score $s_{\tau}=0$, another 18 participants that have score $s_{\tau}=1$, and so on.
+We use our new score $s_{\tau}$ to sample a subset of participants that is balanced in terms of the score $s_\tau$: we randomly sample 18 participants that have score $s_{\tau}=0$, another 18 participants that have score $s_{\tau}=1$, and so forth.
 This results in a subset of $18 \cdot 40 = 720$ participants.

 We now apply tangles to this new dataset.
-As before, we use all the 40 bipartitions given by the questions and the same cost function.
+As before, we use all the 40 bipartitions given by the questions and the same cost function as before.
 We set our agreement parameter $\agree$ to 150 and prune paths of length one.
-On this balanced dataset, the tangle algorithm now returns two tangles, indicating that within this balanced subset of the data there exists a cluster structure with two dense structures.
+On this balanced dataset, the tangle algorithm returns two tangles, indicating that within this balanced subset of the data, there is a cluster structure with two dense structures.